tamershahin/grails-redis-flexible-cache/README.md

             return somethingToCache
         })

+    redisFlexibleCachingService.evictCache(keys, {
+                log.debug('evicted :' + keys);
+    })

 ### Controllers/Services dynamic method ###

-At application startup/reaload each Grails controllers and services has injected the two methods provided from redisFlexibleCachingService:
+At application startup/reaload each Grails controllers and services receive two dynamic methods, the two provided from redisFlexibleCachingService: the methods are injected with these two names:
-`cache` and `evictCache`.
+  *`cache`
+  *`evictCache`

 Here is an example of usage: